waku-org/docs.waku.org/docs/guides/js-waku/quick-start.md

 title: Quick Start
 ---

 This guide provides quick steps to start using the `js-waku` SDK by setting up a Waku node and sending messages using the [Relay protocol](/overview/concepts/protocols#relay).
-Please refer to the [installation guide](/guides/js-waku/#installation) for steps on adding `js-waku` to your project.
+Check out the [installation guide](/guides/js-waku/#installation) for steps on adding `js-waku` to your project.

 ## Create a Relay Node